Tonmoy1321/Hajira_AI_Documentation/README.md

 cd /var/www/html/face-attendance-local && php artisan schedule:run >> /dev/null 2>&1
 ```
 #### Step-6.7: Deploy Supervisor
 * Deploy the facesocket and faceworker in supervisor

+Copy facesocket.conf and faceworker.conf file from dev pc or provided link, then paste them in path:`/etc/supervisor/conf.d/`

 ## Step-7: After setting up Hajira on machine
 We have to generate a new access key for the company being added to Facebank.